norwegian to english translator app

 Google Translate

-Google Translate is an accurate translation tool for translating from one language to another, including Norwegian translation, but it is not perfect.
-The financial document translation may not be 100% accurate in some cases, or you may want a translation that has more detail than the one provided by Google Translate.
-There are many features of Google Translate that make it a valuable tool for both individuals and businesses.
+Google Translate is an accurate translation tool for translating from one language to another, including Norwegian translation, but it is imperfect.
+Sometimes, the financial document translation may not be 100% accurate, or you may want a translation with more detail than the one provided by Google Translate.
+Many features of Google Translate make it a valuable tool for advanced technologies, individuals and businesses.

 One of the most valuable features of Google Translate is its ability to translate multiple languages.
-You can type in a word or phrase in one language, and Google Translate will translate it into another language.
+You can type a word or phrase in one language, and Google Translate will translate it into another.
 This is useful for people traveling to a country where they do not speak the language.

 Bab.la

-There is also bab. la, a Norwegian-English online dictionary you can use to translate words and simple phrases.
+There is also Bab.La, is a Norwegian-English online dictionary you can use to translate words and simple phrases.
 Another app you can try is Deepl.
-DeepL is a Norwegian-English text translation that uses both artificial intelligence and human help to create high-quality translations.
+DeepL is a Norwegian-English text translation that uses artificial intelligence and human help to create high-quality translations.
 It can interpret complex sentences better than most other translators because it has access to large amounts of data and extensive analysis performed by experts who know Norwegian culture, slang, idioms, expressions, proverbs, etc.

 DeepL Translator

-DeepL Translator is the most accurate translation software for Norwegian translation into the English language.
-It offers its internet users both a free and paid version depending on how often you may need translating.
-If you’re looking for the best Norwegian to English translation apps, give Deepl a go.
+DeepL Translator is the most accurate translation software for Norwegian translation into English.
+It offers its internet users a free and paid version, depending on how often you need to translate.
+If you’re looking for the best Norwegian-to-English translation apps, give Deepl a go.
 If you’re looking for a quick translation, use Google Translate.
 You can use it on your mobile device, just not for offline translations (you need an internet connection!).

 How is Norwegian different from English?